Competition - Rules

 TRC reserves the right to combine and/or expand styles for judging and to restructure awards as needed depending upon the quantity and quality of entries.
 All possible efforts will be made to combine or group similar styles.
 Combined or grouped entries will be judged according to the style they were originally entered in.
 Qualified judging of all entries is the primary goal of our event.
 Judges will evaluate and score each entry.
 The average of the scores will rank each entry in its category.
 Each flight will have at least one BJCP judge or judged during a BJCP certification class.

-Brewers are limited to 1 entry in each custom The Redcoat Challenge category for a maximum of 8 entries.
+Brewers are limited to 1 entry in each subcategory.

-- For example, a brewer could enter 1 beer in TRC1 British Bitter, 1 beer in TRC5 Scottish Ale, and 1 beer in TRC6 Irish Beer, which would be a total of 3 entries.
+- For example, a brewer could enter 1 beer in each of the TRC1 British Bitter subcategories (1.1 Ordinary Bitter, 1.2 Best Bitter, and 1.3 Strong Bitter), which would be a total of 3 entries.

 Bottle Acceptance Rules

-Bottles will not be returned to entrants for any reason.
-Completed bottle labels must be submitted with all entries, and can be printed directly from the entry website along with any other required paperwork.
-Bottle labels should be attached to bottles with a rubber band only; glue and/or tape are unacceptable.
+Bottles and cans will not be returned to entrants for any reason.
+Completed bottle/can labels must be submitted with all entries, and can be printed directly from the entry website along with any other required paperwork.
+Bottle/Can labels should be attached to bottles/cans with a rubber band only; glue and/or tape are unacceptable.

 Failure to submit entries properly will exclude them from judging.

-Note: In the event that only 2 bottles are submitted, the Competition Coordinators will determine whether the second bottle needs to be used during the first round/mini-BOS.
-If the second bottle is used, the entry will not be eligible for the Best of Show round due to fact that there is not a third bottle available for judging.
+Note: In the event that only 2 bottles/cans are submitted, the Competition Coordinators will determine whether the second bottle/can needs to be used during the first round/mini-BOS.
+If the second bottle/can is used, the entry will not be eligible for the Best of Show round due to fact that there is not a third bottle/can available for judging.